Google Shopping Feed

 Product Image URL:

 Simply pulls the product's main image URL.
-If you're product does not have an image assigned as the Base Image, your product may be skipped if "Submit Products Without Images" is set to "No".
-If you notice problems, try setting that to "Yes".
+If your product does not have an image assigned as the Base Image, your product may be skipped if "image_link" is under "Skip product with empty".
+If you notice problems, try removing it from skip rule.

 Product Category Image URL: